Good Earth Farm | ![]() |

 For something interesting, and especially sweet (yellow varieties

-of everything, from beets to tomatoes, seem to taste sweeter), try Touchstone Gold.
+of everything, from beets to tomatoes, seem to taste sweeter), try Touchstone Gold (OG).
 If you

 are using beets in your salad, the gold beets will really spice up the visual